halisalemi/ParsimoniousKClub/README.md

 Terms and conditions
 --------------------
-Copyright (c) 2018 Austin L. Buchanan, Hosseinali Salemi.
+Copyright (c) 2019 Hosseinali Salemi, Austin L. Buchanan.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal